Zuzzuc/Bash-minifier/README.md

 0: Everything went well<br>
 1: Unknown error<br>
-2: User declined to continue when warned about script content<br>
+2: User declined to continue when warned<br>
 3: File does not exist<br>
 4: Unknown argument supplied to script<br>
 5: This script will not minify itself<br>